zammad/zammad-admin-documentation/manage/users/index.rst

    This allows you to do things like view all tickets for that company or set up special :doc:`/manage/trigger` that fire only for those customers.

-   .. hint:: 🚫 **You can't assign a customer
-      to an organization that doesn't exist yet.**
+   Please note that the organization has to exist before it can be assigned.
    To add one, go to **Manage > Organizations** in the Admin Panel.

 🏤 Secondary Organizations
    This option allows you to assign more organizations, in addition to the